Sauer’s Mountain

 • Proceed 0.60 miles/1.00 km to parking lot on left at end of Anderson Canyon Road

 • Required Pass:None.
-The parking lot and much of the trail are on private property, but donations are accepted at the trailhead.
+The parking area and trailhead are on private property, but donations are accepted in a secure box.

 Additional Trail Info:Washington Trails Association